pporeddy/Personnel-Training-Management-and-Training-Providers-Systems/readme.txt

 2, Training Report System aka (teju)
 3, Person Information Service (abhi)

-These 3 systems have a different Database which serve them and they also have one common database which serves all three systems.
+These 3 systems have different Database which serve them and they also have one common database which serves all three systems.

-There 3 systems reside in different locations, communicate through web services to get data from each system.
+These 3 systems reside in 3 different locations, they communicate through web services to exchange data from each system.